cnnrbrn/sp2/project/index.md

 After the list of products, display the total price of all the products in the cart.

-Important: the cart page is not a checkout page.
+Note: the cart page is not a checkout page.
 No payments or user details are required to be taken.

 ### Admin section

-The admin section must include the following features.
+The admin section (apart from the log in form) must only be accessible to logged in admin users and must include the following features.

 #### Login/Logout